-1) End of your academic classes: You do not technically graduate from the program until your Scholarly Project and all fieldwork are completed.
-However, the end of classes is the last time when all of you are together at the University.
-It is at this point that the Center for Allied Health Programs sponsors a cap and gown commencement ceremony.
-You will receive specific information about this as the event approaches.
+1) End of your academic classes.
+You do not technically graduate from the program until your Scholarly Project, all fieldwork, and your Capstone experience and project are completed.
+Commencement, however, will occur before you complete all graduation requirements.
+You will receive more information about commencement later in the curriculum.

-In order to graduate with a Master's in Occupational Therapy students must have completed:
+In order to graduate with a Doctorate in Occupational Therapy students must have completed:

-- 78 credits of required OT courses including Level II Fieldwork with a final grade of S for those courses that are S/N, and a grade of C or higher in all those graded using A-F grades; and - Semester GPA of 2.8 or higher for each enrolled semester; including a - Group scholarly project poster accepted by a committee and a paper accepted by the research advisor; and - Satisfactory professional behaviors. - 2) Commencement: the Center for Allied Health provides an official ceremony celebrating graduation.
-The graduation ceremony for the Center for Allied Health Programs is held in December, after students have completed coursework, before completion of Level II Fieldwork.
+- 116 credits of required OT courses including Level II Fieldwork, Capstone experience and Capstone project with a final grade of S for those courses that are S/N, and a grade of C or higher in all those graded using A-F grades; and - Semester GPA of 2.8 or higher for each enrolled semester; including a - Capstone project presentation and supporting documentation of deliverables accepted by a committee as assessed by the capstone site and faculty advisor; and - Satisfactory professional behaviors. - 2) Commencement: the Center for Allied Health provides an official ceremony celebrating graduation.
+The timing of this event has not yet been determined.
 Participation in this ceremony is voluntary.
-You may participate in the commencement ceremony without having completed all your degree requirements, but you will not officially graduate from the University until all degree requirements are completed. - 3) Degree Clearance: To officially "graduate", a formal review of degree requirements is completed for students who have applied, in accordance to university deadlines, for their degree of the month for which the final grades are expected to be posted (typically June).
+You may participate in the commencement ceremony without having completed all your degree requirements, but you will not officially graduate from the University until all degree requirements are completed.
+Information about commencement can be found on the CAHP Events website. - 3) Degree Clearance: To officially "graduate", a formal review of degree requirements is completed for students who have applied, in accordance to university deadlines, for their degree of the month for which the final grades are expected to be posted.
 The Center for Allied Health Programs will begin your formal processing for your degree only after you have completed all academic degree requirements.

 Posting of the degree to the official transcript occurs within 3-4 weeks after clearance is sent to the Office of the Registrar and it may take 6-8 weeks for the diploma to be sent in the mail.
-Your Master of Occupational Therapy degree is completed after all required course grades have been processed by the registrar.
-This includes all level II fieldwork and your Scholarly Project grades.
-Students may extend their Level II fieldwork to include an optional third placement.
-All Level II Fieldwork must be completed within 24 months of completing your coursework.
+Your Occupational Therapy Doctoral degree is completed after all required course grades have been processed by the registrar.
+This includes all level II fieldwork, your Capstone experience and your Capstone Project grades.
+All Level II Fieldwork and Capstone experience must be completed within 24 months of completing your coursework.